The Public Paperfolding History Project

 A book called 'shikaka origami dzukai'

-Starr mentions a book called 'shikaka origami dzukai' (paperfolding explained with figures) which he says contains instructions for 40 designs, including those given to him by the 7 year old girl (see above).
+Starr mentions a book called 'shikaka origami dzukai' (paperfolding explained with figures) which he says contains instructions for 40 designs, including those given to him by the 7 year old girl (see list above).

 A book 'shinkufu mon kata kiriyo'

 Starr also refers to a book 'shinkufu mon kata kiriyo' about the folding and cutting of mon.
+I cannot find any other trace of this book.

 The article in full